josephmisiti/josephmisiti.github.io/_posts/2014-12-06-delegates-in-iOS.markdown

 date:   2014-12-06
 ---

-Delegates in iOS are basically object oriented versions of callbacks.
-Whereas a callback is a function which is defined before an event, and is called every time time an event occurs, a delegate is an object that acts on behalf of, or in coordination with, another object when that object encounters an event in a program.
+If you are new to iOS programming, one design pattern that you are going to need to quickly learn is [delegation](http://programmers.stackexchange.com/questions/190359/what-is-delegation-and-why-is-it-important-in-ios-programming): Delegates are an object oriented versions of callbacks (or that is how I like to think about them anyways).
+Whereas a callback is a function which is defined before an event, and is called every time an event occurs, a delegate is an object that acts on behalf of, or in coordination with, another object when that object encounters an event in a program.

-The easiest way to explain this is to look at a simple example in `javascript` and in then in `objective C`:
+The easiest way to explain this is to look at a simple example in `javascript` and in then in `objective-c`:

-Lets say you want to write a **very** simple key logger, which dumps the key board characters pressed to standard out.
+Lets say you want to write a **very** simple key logger, which dumps any key strokes to standard out.

-In javascript, this can be done very easily utilizing jQuery:
+In `javascript`, this can be done very easily utilizing jQuery:

 {% highlight javascript %}
 $("body").on("keyup", function(e){